yufeizhao/yufeizhao.github.io/gtac/index.md

 Everyone should contribute individually (not working in groups).

-For this assignment, use "private" post on Piazza (your name hidden to other students but visible to me) in the folder "wiki."
+For this assignment, use "private" post on Piazza (your name hidden to other students but visible to me) in the folder `wiki`.

 ### Stage I - proposal (due Sat Nov 13)